+Families who fail to show proof of TFI will be removed from care.
+Patrons failing to provide income documentation within 3 business days of registration/enrollment/re-registration will be denied or terminated from care.
 Fees for blended Families AND fees for legally separated Families will be based on the TFI of the household.
 Fees for legally separated Families are contingent on a legal separation document or a notarized statement stating the sponsor is legally separated.

-TFI category is adjusted when:
+TFI Category is Adjusted When:

 - An unemployed spouse/partner finds paid employment. - There is a documented reduction in TFI (e.g. change from full time to part time, furlough, loss of employment of spouse, etc.). - A Financial Hardship Waiver is granted to change the TFI. - A TFI calculation error places Families in a higher TFI Category.
 Retroactive credit (from the date of the error) will be applied to the Family household.
-When TFI calculation errors result in underpayment, Families are notified that fees will be adjusted during the next re-registration, unless the mistake is determined to be fraudulent. - Internal Review and Audit Compliance documents inaccurate documentation of TFI or Fee changes.
+When TFI calculation errors result in underpayment, Families are notified that fees will be adjusted during the next re-registration, unless the mistake is determined to be fraudulent.
+Patrons will be notified their TFI was incorrectly calculated and provided an explanation regarding the miscalculation error.
+PCS will then adjust the fees in CYMS accordingly.

+Internal Review and Audit Compliance documents inaccurate documentation of TFI or Fee changes.